rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ![arcade cabinet](arcade_cabinet.gif)

 [Carlo][carlosupina] is building a custom arcade cabinet that will be at RustConf 2022 in Portland.
 It is an opportunity for Rust gamedevs to share their games with the broader community.
-If you are interested in getting your game on the cabinet, read this twitter [thread][arcade-cabinet-thread] and fill out the [interest form][arcade-interest-form].
+If you are interested in getting your game on the cabinet, read [this Twitter thread][arcade-cabinet-thread] and fill out the [interest form][arcade-interest-form].

 [carlosupina]: https://twitter.com/carlosupina
 [arcade-cabinet-thread]: https://twitter.com/carlosupina/status/1523715837726961664